 Why might I not be Number One if I instruct another law firm?

-With all too many law firms much legal work is dealt with by people who have no legal training whatsoever and are not solicitors, or other suitably qualified persons (Trust and Estate Practitioners, Fellows of the Legal Institute of Legal Executives or licensed conveyancers).
+With all too many law firms much legal work is dealt with by people who have no legal training whatsoever and are not solicitors, or other suitably qualified persons (chartered legal executives or licensed conveyancers).

 Even where a real solicitor is instructed, there is no guarantee that he or she will be an expert in the relevant area of law.

 These practices create real risks for clients, particularly in the areas of law where they are most common: residential conveyancing, wills and probate, family and much litigation.

 The Solicitors Regulation Authority (SRA) governs solicitors.
 The SRA is an organisation funded by, but wholly independent of, the solicitors’ profession.
 The SRA, bowing to pressure from successive governments and large commercial organisations, has repeatedly refused demands that legal work should only be carried out by suitably qualified persons with proven expertise in their areas of law.
 Imagine the outcry if the medical profession’s regulators bowed to similar commercial pressure!

 The SRA, again bowing to pressure from successive governments and large commercial organisations, and again ignoring objections from independent solicitors, now allows arrangements between solicitors and third parties (estate agents, “specialist” or “comparison” websites, financial services salesmen, banks, funeral directors, insurers, etc) involving the payment or receipt of “referral fees” (commissions), even though such arrangements do not benefit the client.

 - restrict clients’ freedom of choice – commercial organisations only recommend those solicitors who are prepared to pay commissions